 Candidate Disposition Assessment

-In an effort to better serve teacher candidates, the P-12 school children and the community the Education Department has implemented a Disposition Support Model.
+In an effort to better serve teacher candidates, the P-12 school children and the community the Education Division has implemented a Disposition Support Model.
 The professional dispositions of candidates are a critical component of development for emerging educators.
 Candidates are required to maintain appropriate professional dispositions on campus as well as during the field or practical experiences.
-Faculty and staff utilize evaluation tools, which are aligned with NCATE/SOE selected requirements for dispositions to assess candidate dispositions and develop supportive interventions.
-An individual disposition status-level system is in place for each Education Department candidate; this system indicates the level at which a candidate stands based on faculty and professional staff evaluation.
+Faculty and staff utilize evaluation tools to assess candidate dispositions and develop supportive interventions.

 Grievance Policy/Procedures for Disposition Decisions